viktor-decker/viktor-decker.github.io/_pages/about.md

 description: > # the ">" symbol means to ignore newlines until "footer_text:"
   My personal website with publications, code and all that...
 permalink: /
-subtitle: <a href='https://www.uva.nl/en/about-the-uva/organisation/faculties/faculty-of-social-and-behavioural-sciences/disciplines/sociology/sociology.html'>University of Amsterdam</a>.
+subtitle: PhD Student in Sociology at <a href='https://www.uva.nl/en/about-the-uva/organisation/faculties/faculty-of-social-and-behavioural-sciences/disciplines/sociology/sociology.html'>University of Amsterdam</a>.

 profile:
   align: right